Monroe01/End-to-end-NLP-and-data-analytics-projects-focused-on-reproducible-ML-pipelines-and-benchmarking/README.md

 ## How to Run
 1. Install required packages from `requirements.txt`
+2. download the data from datasets
-2. Open `src/grouppro.Rmd` in RStudio
+3. Open `src/grouppro.Rmd` in RStudio
-3. Run all cells to reproduce the pipeline and results
+4. Run all cells to reproduce the pipeline and results

 ## Results Summary
 - SVM and Random Forest achieved >80% accuracy on TF-IDF features